juanelas/scrypt-pbkdf/README.md

 import * as scryptPbkdf from 'scrypt-pbkdf'
 ```

-The appropriate version for browser or node is automatically exported.
+> The appropriate version for browser or node should be automatically chosen when importing.
+However, if your bundler does not import the appropriate module version (node esm, node cjs or browser esm), you can force it to use a specific one by just importing one of the followings:
+>
+> - `scrypt-pbkdf/dist/cjs/index.node`: for Node.js CJS module
+> - `scrypt-pbkdf/dist/esm/index.node`: for Node.js ESM module
+> - `scrypt-pbkdf/dist/esm/index.browser`: for browser ESM module
+>
+> If you are coding TypeScript, types will not be automatically detected when using the specific versions.
+You can easily get the types in by creating adding to a types declaration file (`.d.ts`) the following line:
+>
+> ```typescript
+> declare module 'scrypt-pbkdf/dist/esm/index.browser' // use the specific file you were importing
+> ```

-You can also download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/master/dist/bundles/scrypt-pbkdf.iife.js), the [ESM bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/master/dist/bundles/scrypt-pbkdf.esm.js) or the [UMD bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/master/dist/bundles/scrypt-pbkdf.umd.js) and manually add it to your project, or, if you have already imported `scrypt-pbkdf` to your project, just get the bundles from `node_modules/scrypt-pbkdf/dist/bundles/`.
+You can also download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/main/dist/bundles/iife.js), the [ESM bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/main/dist/bundles/esm.min.js) or the [UMD bundle](https://raw.githubusercontent.com/juanelas/scrypt-pbkdf/main/dist/bundles/umd.js) and manually add it to your project, or, if you have already installed `scrypt-pbkdf` in your project, just get the bundles from `node_modules/scrypt-pbkdf/dist/bundles/`.

 If you feel comfortable with *my* choice for scrypt default parameters (`N=131072`, `r=8`, `p=1`), you can easily derive a key (or 'digest') of 256 bits (32 bytes) from a password and a random salt as: